by Mike Ratliff

 However, if we do fight the good fight to mortify our sin then we will not present our members to whatever sin our flesh desires.
 Instead, we actively pursue its death.
 We do this prayerfully, immersed in God’s Word often on our knees before the throne of grace.
 If we learn this and do it then sin will have no dominion over us and grace will work through us to give us freedom in Christ.
 We will not self-righteously attempt to please God through moralism.
 Instead, we will work with Him in killing our sin by His grace.

-What then?
-Are we to sin because we are not under law but under grace?
-By no means!
-Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?
-But thanks be to God, that you who were once slaves of sin have become obedient from the heart to the standard of teaching to which you were committed, and, having been set free from sin, have become slaves of righteousness.
-I am speaking in human terms, because of your natural limitations.
-For just as you once presented your members as slaves to impurity and to lawlessness leading to more lawlessness, so now present your members as slaves to righteousness leading to sanctification.
-(Romans 6:15-19 ESV)
+15 What then?
+Shall we sin because we are not under law but under grace?
+May it never be!
+16 Do you not know that when you present yourselves to someone as slaves for obedience, you are slaves of the one whom you obey, either of sin resulting in death, or of obedience resulting in righteousness?
+17 But thanks be to God that though you were slaves of sin, you became obedient from the heart to that form of teaching to which you were committed, 18 and having been freed from sin, you became slaves of righteousness.
+19 I am speaking in human terms because of the weakness of your flesh.
+For just as you presented your members as slaves to impurity and to lawlessness, resulting in further lawlessness, so now present your members as slaves to righteousness, resulting in sanctification.
+Romans 6:15-19 (NASB)

-Paul very succinctly states here that the Christian who is on the narrow path of self-denial in obedience to Christ in enslaved to Him, to Righteousness.
-The Greek word used here for slaves is δοῦλος or doulos.
+Paul very succinctly states here that the Christian who is on the narrow path of self-denial in obedience to Christ in enslavement to Him in Righteousness.
+The Greek word used here for slaves is δοῦλος (doulos).
 This is often translated as bondservant; however, it means ‘slave.’
 This is our calling my brethren.
 We will deny ourselves and mortify sin if we are slaves of righteousness.
 However, if we are enslaved to our flesh then we are actually enslaved to sin.
 Paul commands us here to present our members to righteousness leading to sanctification.
 This is not a license to sin, but a command to put sin to death through enslaving ourselves to righteousness and obedience to our Lord.

-For when you were slaves of sin, you were free in regard to righteousness.
-But what fruit were you getting at that time from the things of which you are now ashamed?
-For the end of those things is death.
-But now that you have been set free from sin and have become slaves of God, the fruit you get leads to sanctification and its end, eternal life.
-For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
-(Romans 6:20-23 ESV)
+20 For when you were slaves of sin, you were free in regard to righteousness.
+21 Therefore what benefit were you then deriving from the things of which you are now ashamed?
+For the outcome of those things is death.
+22 But now having been freed from sin and enslaved to God, you derive your benefit, resulting in sanctification, and the outcome, eternal life.
+23 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
+Romans 6:20-23 (NASB)

 This is why it is so tragic to see professing Christians enslaved to their flesh.
 They are actually partaking of the deeds of the flesh as they did before their ‘salvation.’
 This is wrong.
 Genuine salvation frees the believer from sin, but enslaves them unto God.
 The fruit of walking in that slavery leads to sanctification (a removal from sin unto holiness).
 Let us rejoice in the free gift of eternal life in Christ Jesus our Lord by submitting to the sanctifying work of God in us to mortify the sin our flesh loves.
 Why should we be partakers of the very thing that leads to eternal death in those who do not know Him?